 After an amazing two weeks in SE Asia, it was finally time to go home.
 I definitely wasn’t looking forward to it.
 But as well all know, all good things must come to an end.
+We had a long layover in Beijing, and decided to leave the airport.

 I am going to start off by apologizing for the quality of these photos.
 The photos were all captured with my phone.